The Hammond is accredited by The Dance Council for Education and Training.

 From 2.00 p.m. individual candidates will be taken for their physiotherapy check by The Hammond's Physiotherapist (this will be taking place in conjunction with the vocal assessments).

 (followed by tour of School)

 Company Secretary/Business Manager

-Please note: Parents are free to return from 1.15 p.m. onwards (following the selection process) or 3.00 p.m. onwards.
-Candidates will complete their day at approximately 4.30 p.m.
+Please note: Parents are free to return from 1.15 p.m. onwards (following the selection process) . if not selected out, Candidates will complete their day at approximately 4.30 p.m.

 CANDIDATE - INFORMATION SHEET

 1. Vocal - Vocal Warm up, followed by vocal solo: The panel will hear an extract from, in the first instance, one of your two chosen musical theatre repertoire songs.
 Sheet music should be provided and clearly marked.
 Backing tracks/CDs are NOT suitable.

 2. Selection Process Following lunch, candidates will return to the studio to meet with the Audition panel who will advise them as to their suitability to continue with the audition process.

 Please note: that in the event you are selected for the afternoon auditions, this does not automatically guaranteed you a place.